LOCATION AND HOURS OF SERVICE

 Some patients request that family and friends donate for them.
 Donors providing these “directed” donations must meet all routine donor requirements and their blood must be fully testing according to American Association of Blood Banks and Food and Drug Administration regulations.

-Patients and their physicians must request these special services and schedule donations well in advance of the expected date of use.
+Patients and their providers must request these special services and schedule donations well in advance of the expected date of use.
 At least three working days are required to process units.
 Additional fees are charged for the processing and tracking of these donations.
 Information packets, including required forms, are available from the Transfusion Service or the Blood Center.

 AVAILABILITY OF COMPONENTS